NemStudio18/nhtml/README.md

 ### ⚡ Reactive web.
 Without writing JavaScript.

-**NHTML is a Server-Driven UI framework.** You write augmented HTML and PHP.
+**NHTML is a Server-Driven UI protocol and runtime.** You write augmented HTML and PHP.
 The Rust Gateway handles the rest — binary transport, atomic DOM mutations, and native real-time.

 Zero React.
 Zero Vue.
 Zero build step.
 Zero business JS to write.